Introduction to Webhooks

 We recommend using a Developer Managed Service Account (DMSA) for authenticating GET requests back to the Procore API when gathering information about resources that have changed.
 DMSAs are the preferred authentication method for data connection applications and allow you to specify the exact company and project level tool permissions that are required for your application to run properly on the Procore platform.
 Using a DMSA alleviates the scenario where an individual user authenticating through the authorization code grant type may not have adequate permissions to retrieve information for a changed resource.
 See Developer Managed Service Accounts for additional information.

-An example event object generated from a CREATE event is shown below:
+An example payload generated from a CREATE event is shown below:

 {